 Ethereum is only three years old, it’s not operating at as fast as required according to modern market infrastructure, but it’s still improving.

 Ethereum is experiencing billions of dollars of trade clearances and settlements instantly every day.
-The platform is trying to get better and better by using cryptography to encrypt and validate information.
+The platform is trying to get better and better by using cryptography to encrypt and validate the information.

 Ethereum allows the trade of Ether.
 Different from bitcoin, the token comes in use to run programs and capture data on the network – alike the fuel in an economy.